 It’s unlikely you’ll be successful every single time, but it never hurts to ask, right?!

-But brand new items have huge markups and it’s very possible to find great quality items second-hand!
+Brand new items have huge markups, and it’s very possible to find great quality items second-hand!

-If you’re like me and don’t enjoy shopping at thrift stores (too much time to find items that actually fit me) the internet has provided us so many options when it comes to shopping for previously loved items.
+If you don’t enjoy shopping at thrift stores, the internet has provided us with so many options when it comes to shopping for previously loved items.

 Sites such as Facebook Marketplace, Poshmark, Mercari, and ThredUP are all online stores where people can sell gently used – and sometimes brand new – items such as clothing, electronics, and household items.

 There are also a lot of companies that refurbish and certify used electronics.
 Some of them even come with warranties, which offer you the same buyer’s protection you get when purchasing from a retailer.

 You’ll save a lot of money and keep items out of the landfill.

 5. Use Credit Cards To Earn Points

 Tread lightly here.
 Credit cards can be a touchy subject, but if you’re able to charge responsibly and pay off your entire balance in full every single month – that’s the key here – you can probably earn a substantial amount of credit card points.